Popax21/synaTudor/pydrv/USAGE.md

 ```

 ### Initalization
 The next step is to initialize the sensor using the command `init`.
-This is only possible with present pairing data (see previous step).
+This is only possible after you paired the sensor (see previous step).
 After you're done using the sensor, you can uninitialize it using the command `uninit`, or let the driver do this automatically when you exit.
 ```
 tudor> init
    INFO  Initializing sensor...
    INFO  Sucessfully initialized sensor
 ```

 ### Events
 When the sensor is initialized, you can wait for sensor events to occur using the command `wait_event`.
-It takes a list of event names described below, and returns when either one of the listed events occurs, or it's interrupted using Ctrl+C. Note that if the event's condition is already satisfied when executing the command, the event will be triggered immediately.
+It takes a list of event names described below, and returns when either one of the listed events occurs, or the command is interrupted using Ctrl+C. Note that if one event's condition is already satisfied when executing the command, the command will return immediately.

 Event name | Description
 --- | ---